tendermint/tendermint/docs/using-tendermint.md

 *No Empty Blocks*, below, to modify this setting.

-Tendermint supports in-process versions of the `counter`, `kvstore` and `nil` apps that ship as examples in the [ABCI repository](https://github.com/tendermint/abci).
+Tendermint supports in-process versions of the `counter`, `kvstore` and `nil` apps that ship as examples with `abci-cli`.
 It's easy to compile your own app in-process with Tendermint if it's written in Go.
 If your app is not written in Go, simply run it in another process, and use the `--proxy_app` flag to specify the address of the socket it is listening